When searching for addiction treatment programs in the New London, Connecticut area, there are numerous rehab facilities.

 (860) 447-1017

-UCFS Healthcare New London Health Center is a medication-assisted treatment (MAT) facility for individuals addicted or dependent on drugs or alcohol.
-Group therapy and recovery coaching are also offered at this MAT center.
+UCFS Healthcare New London Health Center is a medication-assisted treatment (MAT) facility for individuals who are dependent on drugs or alcohol.

 Location and contact information: